theriftlab/immanuel-python/README.md

 * Composite
 * Transits

-All chart classes allow an instance of another chart class to be passed as an argument, which will then calculate the main chart's aspects in relation to the passed chart.
-This way synastry and transit charts can be generated with great flexibility.
+Synastry is also available with an extra step - all chart classes allow an instance of another chart class to be passed as an argument, which will then calculate the main chart's aspects in relation to the passed chart.
+This way synastry (and transit) charts can be generated with great flexibility.

 ## Returned Chart Data